Risk of underinsurance

 insurance for natural disasters.

-insurer agrees to pay the costs of replacing your building to the
+because the insurer agrees to either rebuild your building to the

-standard it was in before it was damaged or destroyed.
+standard it was in before it was damaged or destroyed, or pay you

 underinsurance.
 You will be underinsured if there is a gap between

 the estimated rebuilding costs and the actual rebuilding costs.